codyjamestechnical/cjt-website/content/posts/Linux/Ubuntu Setup.md

 {{< admonition type=info title="Download Referenced Files" open=true >}} [Click here to download the files referenced in this article from my Dropbox ](https://www.dropbox.com/sh/11olmidp2oyvjz4/AACtmBchqIfxx9MhAjlErJawa?dl=0){{< /admonition >}}

 ### Install Support for ExFat
+By default the linux kernal doesn't ship with support for ExFat.
+ExFat allows you do have files larger than 4GB on a drive and is supported by more systems than EXT or NTFS.
+I use ExFat on all of my USB drives for this reason.

 ```Shell
 sudo apt install exfat-fuse exfat-utils